 A Pap test takes about 2 to 5 minutes.
 It may feel uncomfortable, but a Pap test doesn’t hurt.

-While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina and open it to see the cervix.
-The doctor or nurse will use a special brush to collect a few cells from the cervix.
+While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina and open it to see your cervix.
+The doctor or nurse will use a special brush to collect a few cells from your cervix.
 These cells are sent to a lab to be checked by an expert.

-The doctor or nurse will also do a pelvic exam to check the uterus, ovaries, and other organs.
+The doctor or nurse will also do a pelvic exam to check your uterus, ovaries, and other organs.

 What is cervical cancer?

-Cervical cancer is cancer of the uterine cervix, which is the lower, narrow part of the uterus (or womb).
-The cervix connects the uterus to the vagina.
+Cervical cancer is cancer of the cervix, which is the lower, narrow part of the uterus (or womb).

-Abnormal cells in the cervix can turn into cancer if they aren’t found early and treated.
+Abnormal cells in the cervix can turn into cancer if they are not found early and treated.
 Cervical cancer is more common in women over age 30.

 The cervix connects the uterus (or womb) to the vagina.